 The arcade isn’t just pinball machines, though they have 92 of them, but also classic arcade games, all equally well-maintained.
 One of the things that makes Pinball Wizard capable of the near museum quality of their games is the back maintenance room.
 Behind the the 9,800 square feet of public gaming arcade is a 3,000 square foot pinball and arcade game restoration area where games are disassembled, fixed, and restored to their classic condition.
 It is a process that St. John takes with the seriousness and focus of a Renaissance art restorer.

-Update June, 2017: Pinball Wizard is now closed.
+Update June, 2017: Pinball Wizard is now closed and has been replaced by a trampoline park.